maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 - `max_depth = 10`
 - `min_samples_split = 5`

-These hyperparameters offered the best trade-off between underfitting and overfitting based on cross-validation F1 score.
+These hyperparameters offered the best trade-off between underfitting and overfitting based on the cross-validation F1 score.

 ### Performance Comparison